Vaccine Info

 Share

-myvac® is a viral vector (MVA) based, individualized immunotherapy platform that has been developed by Transgene to target solid tumors. myvac®-derived products are designed to stimulate the patient’s immune system, and recognize and destroy tumors using the patient’s cancer-specific genetic mutations.
-Transgene has set up an innovative network that combines bioengineering, digital transformation, established vectorization know-how, and unique manufacturing capabilities.
-Transgene has been awarded “Investment for the Future” funding from Bpifrance to develop its platform myvac®.
-TG4050 is the first myvac®-derived product being evaluated in clinical trials.
+TG4050 is the first myvac®-derived product being evaluated in clinical trials. myvac® is a viral vector (MVA) based, individualized immunotherapy platform that Transgene has developed to target solid tumors. myvac®-derived products are designed to stimulate the patient's immune system and recognize and destroy tumors using the patient's cancer-specific genetic mutations.

 TG4050 Cancer Vaccine Indication

 TG4050 is indicated for cancer patients who have already received first-line treatment.
-TG4050 targets a panel of patient-specific mutations selected using NEC's Neoantigen Prediction SystemTherapeutic vaccines indirectly destroy diseased cells by causing a cascade of immune responses, which results in the production of "killer" T cells that specifically destroy tumor cells.
+TG4050 targets a panel of patient-specific mutations selected using NEC's Neoantigen Prediction SystemTherapeutic vaccines indirectly destroy diseased cells by causing a cascade of immune responses, producing "killer" T cells that specifically destroy tumor cells.

 TG4050 Cancer Vaccine Dosage